-The Maples Group is a leading service provider offering clients a comprehensive range of legal services on the laws of the British Virgin Islands, the Cayman Islands, Ireland, Jersey and Luxembourg and is an independent provider of fiduciary, fund services, regulatory and compliance, and entity formation and management services.
-The Group distinguishes itself with a client-focused approach, providing solutions tailored to their specific needs.
-Its global network of lawyers and industry professionals are strategically located in the Americas, Europe, Asia and the Middle East to ensure that clients gain immediate access to expert advice and bespoke support, within convenient time zones.
-With a presence in Luxembourg through it's fiduciary, fund administration, entity formation and management services since 2007, the Maples Group expanded its global offering in 2018 with the addition of Maples and Calder (Luxembourg) SARL, a law firm specialising in the areas of; funds and investment management, corporate, finance, tax and associated regulatory matters.
+Maples Group is a leading service provider offering clients a comprehensive range of legal services on the laws of the British Virgin Islands, the Cayman Islands, Ireland, Jersey and Luxembourg and is an independent provider of fiduciary, fund services, regulatory and compliance, and entity formation and management services.
+Its global network of lawyers and industry professionals is strategically located in the Americas, Europe, Asia and the Middle East to ensure that clients gain immediate access to expert advice and bespoke support, within convenient time zones.
+With a presence in Luxembourg through its fiduciary, fund administration, entity formation and management services since 2007, the Maples Group expanded its global offering in 2018 with the addition of Maples and Calder (Luxembourg) SARL, a law firm specialising in the areas of funds and investment management, corporate, finance, tax and associated regulatory matters.